sergeyleikin/sc-sp-RNASeq/README.md

 The functions described above still work when the sample.1 and sample.2 lists contain repeated identities, as long as each list includes 3 or more identities (even if all identities are the same).
 It is important to note that repeating identities may be useful for some purposes (e.g., troubleshooting), yet repeated identities may produce nonsense results.

 NaN p-values in the output indicate zero degrees of freedom in the weighted t-test, which happens when the variance of the corresponding gene expression in each of the two sample groups is zero (see standard deviations in the results$DGE table).
-Common causes are zero counts of the gene in both groups (prevented by setting min.pct parameter > 0) and duplicated datasets that have different identities in the Seurat object.
+Common causes are zero counts of the gene in both groups (prevented by setting min.pct > 0 and/or min.count > 0) and duplicated datasets that have different identities in the Seurat object.

 ####################################################